dlin0320/address-classification/README.md

 }
 ```

-Note that this dataset is only a sample of a larger dataset, you might not be able to extract meaningful insight.
-Therefore the result is not very important, we are interested in your process and how you approach the problem.
-Please provide detailed explainations in every step of your solution.
+Note that this dataset is a random sample of a larger dataset, you might not be able to extract meaningful insight.
+Therefore the result is not very important and any level of completness is acceptable, we are interested in your process and how you approach the problem.
+This is an OPEN question, there are no wrong answers, just remember to provide detailed explanations.